RutvijBhutaiya/Machine-Learning-Notes/README.md

 -	Step 4: Model adjusts according to margin of error (and system runs again!
 Based on previous learner)
 -	And this is how Machine learns till absolute precision (like child learns cycling): Method is gradient decent (boosting principle)

+4. Best way to Say Classification and Regression (don’t say class 0 and 1 and regg has continuous vars) - Classification: grouping of like objects based on a defined characteristic.
+Regression: dependent variable(s) associated with independent variable(s).

+5.